DeepPhe/cr-demo-app/README.md

 # DeepPhe-CR Demonstration Application

-A simple web application designed to demonstrate the capabilities of the DeepPhe-CR tools.
+A simple React web application designed to demonstrate the capabilities of the DeepPhe-CR tools.
 This app will be based on the integration of DeepPhe-CR into CPDMS, as developed by KCR.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The backend REST API service is provided through the [DeepPhe Stream Multi-Container Stack](https://github.com/DeepPhe/dphe-stream-dock) project.

 ## Install